Ismael Kherroubi Garcia

 Positionality Statement

-Key to how we grow as a society is celebrating diverse forms of knowing.
+Key to how we grow as a society is by celebrating diverse forms of knowing.
 As a light-skinned male, I have enjoyed many privileges that have enabled me to access spaces and people far beyond my own socioeconomic background.
-As an individual of mixed race, I have learned of different worldviews from my own family.
-And my experience living in different countries and working with different communities of practice enables me to ground my actions in empathy and humility: we can always learn new things from the people we meet.
+As a three-times immigrant of mixed race, I have learned of different worldviews from my own family, my closest friends, my colleagues and clients.
+Working with different communities of practice enables me to ground my actions in empathy and humility: we can always learn new things from the people we meet.
 These are some of the experiences and traits I bring to the table when reflecting and acting on AI, a field I have worked in for the better part of my professional career.

 Publications